Spectral Principal Paths: A Spectral Perspective on Linear Representation Formation in LLMs: Introduction

 \section{Introduction}

-Deep learning has achieved remarkable success across various domains, including computer vision \cite{krizhevsky2012imagenet}, natural language processing \cite{devlin2019bert}, and speech recognition \cite{hinton2012deep, graves2013speech}.
+Large Language Models (LLMs) have demonstrated strong performance across a wide range of language-related tasks, including question answering \citep{brown2020language,zou2023representation}, code generation \citep{chen2021evaluating}, and reasoning \citep{wei2022chain}.
 However, the internal mechanisms of neural networks remain opaque.
-Despite advances in visualization and interpretability techniques, the transformation of inputs into high-level representations and the interactions among neurons are still not fully understood \cite{lipton2016mythos, doshi2017towards, ribeiro2016should}.
-This lack of transparency leads to the characterization of neural networks as ``black boxes" \cite{lipton2016mythos, doshi2017towards}, raising concerns about their reliability, particularly in high-stakes applications such as healthcare \cite{caruana2015intelligible}, finance \cite{rudin2019stop}, and legal decision-making \cite{doshi2017interpretable}.
+Despite advances in interpretability techniques, how LLMs transform inputs into high-level representations remains poorly understood \citep{nanda2023progress, weidinger2021ethical}.
+This opacity raises concerns about reliability in high-stakes domains such as healthcare, finance, and law \citep{bommasani2021opportunities, weidinger2021ethical, conmy2023towards}.

-Previous works have demonstrated the potential of representations as a new perspective on AI transparency.
-For example, neural networks trained to play chess exhibit internal representations of board positions and strategies \cite{mcgrath2022acquisition}.
-Similarly, both generative and self-supervised models have been shown to develop emergent representations, such as semantic segmentation in vision tasks \cite{caron2021emerging, oquab2023dinov2}.
-Zou et al. \cite{zou2023representation} further formalized Representation Engineering (RepE), emphasizing its ability to extract meaningful concepts from a model’s internal structure and control model behavior.
-RepE has emerged as a top-down approach to enhance the model transparency that focuses on representations rather than individual neurons or circuits, providing a more structured understanding of AI transparency and control.
-Another important contribution is the Linear Representation Hypothesis (LRH) \cite{park2023linear}: as depth increases, task‑relevant concepts become nearly linearly separable in the model’s latent space, making them accessible with simple probes or linear edits.
+Previous works have demonstrated the potential of representations as a new perspective on LLM transparency.
+For example, LLMs have been shown to internally encode linguistic structure across layers, with different layers capturing syntax and semantics at varying levels of abstraction \citep{devlin2019bert, belinkov2022probing}.
+More recently, structured representations of world knowledge, including spatial and temporal information, have been found to emerge spontaneously in language model hidden states \citep{gurnee2023language, meng2022locating}. \citet{zou2023representation} further formalized Representation Engineering (RepE), emphasizing its ability to extract meaningful concepts from a model's internal structure and control model behavior.
+RepE has emerged as a top-down approach to enhance model transparency that focuses on representations rather than individual neurons or circuits, providing a more structured understanding of AI transparency and control.
+Another important contribution is the Linear Representation Hypothesis (LRH) \citep{park2023linear}: as depth increases, task-relevant concepts become nearly linearly separable in the model's latent space, making them accessible with simple probes or linear edits.